luc1dIy/CactusJuice/README.md

 The device used to tap cactus juice from cacti. \
 **(cactusjuice.item.cactus_tap)** \
 ![Tap recipe](https://i.imgur.com/TVTTiLo.png) \
-\* *You can use any sort of wood and place the items in any shape.*
+\* *You can use any sort of planks and place the items in any shape.*

 >Cactus Juice